How Smart Is Your Dog? Here’s How to Tell

 Dogs must be taught how to safely navigate situations, like crosswalks, but a smart dog will take the initiative and look for safety risks on her own, like a speeding car heading toward that crosswalk, and react accordingly, says Yvonne Brandenburg, a registered vet tech and founder of Internal Medicine For Pet Parents.
 Has your pet ever stepped in front of you to prevent you from walking into a busy street?
 Or does your dog show caution before going into a new place?
 If so, that’s a sign that she’s smart.

 He can learn a new trick in just a few tries

 Most dogs can be taught to follow commands—it just takes some of them a lot longer than others.
+You might wonder, “how smart are dogs,” while you try and teach them new tricks.
 The faster your dog learns a new trick and the more commands he knows are sure signs of his intelligence, Brandenburg says.
 For example, if you only have to tell your dog “no” to jumping on strangers a handful of times, he’s pretty darn smart.
 If you only have to tell him once, sign him up for doggy Mensa.

 She can make you do her bidding

 “No one likes to hear this, but our pets also train us,” Brandenburg says.
 “Do we jump up when they run to the back door?
 Do we get out the food when they bring us their bowl?”
 How well trained you are is a sign of how smart your dog is, she says.
 It’s not just dogs that manipulate humans; cats do, too.
 Here are the 15 signs your kitty is mad at you.